An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Experimental Setup

-We fine-tune full-precision Llama-2-7B and Llama-3-8B (float32) using our SPruFT, LoRA~\citep{hulora}, VeRA~\citep{kopiczko2024vera}, DoRA~\citep{liu2024dora}, and RoSA~\citep{nikdan2024rosa}.
-RoSA is chosen as the representative SFT method and is the only SFT due to the high memory demands of other SFT approaches, while full fine-tuning is excluded for the same reason.
-We freeze Llama’s classification layers and fine-tune only the linear layers in attention and MLP blocks.
+For language tasks, we fine-tune LLaMA-2-7B and LLaMA-3-8B in both full-precision (float32) and NF4~\citep{dettmers2024qlora} on the training splits of 8 commonsense reasoning datasets (see Appendix~\ref{apdx:data}), and evaluate them on their respective test splits.
+We then assess the models' mathematical reasoning by fine-tuning them on the GSM8K~\citep{cobbe2021training} training split and evaluating performance using the EleutherAI LM Harness~\citep{gao2021framework}.
+Finally, we evaluate instruction-following ability by fine-tuning on Alpaca-GPT~\citep{alpaca} and scoring responses with MT-Bench~\citep{zheng2023judging}, using Gemini 2.5 flash~\citep{team2023gemini} as the judge\footnote{We use Gemini 2.5 instead of GPT-4 due to lower cost and competitive performance.}.

-Next, we evaluate importance metrics by fine-tuning Llamas and image models, including DeiT~\citep{touvron2021training}, ViT~\citep{dosovitskiy2020image}, ResNet101~\citep{he2016deep}, and ResNeXt101~\citep{xie2017aggregated} on CIFAR100, Caltech101, and Tiny-ImageNet.
-For image tasks, we set the fine-tuning ratio at 5\%, meaning the trainable parameters are a total of 5\% of the backbone plus classification layers.
+We incorporate the PEFT approaches including our SPruFT, QSPruFT, LoRA~\citep{hulora}, QLoRA~\citep{dettmers2024qlora}, VeRA~\citep{kopiczko2024vera}, DoRA~\citep{liu2024dora}, QDoRA, RoSA~\citep{nikdan2024rosa}, LoftQ~\citep{li2024loftq}, and QPiSSA~\citep{NEURIPS2024_db36f4d6}.
+RoSA is chosen as the representative SpFT method and is the only SpFT due to the high memory demands of other SpFT approaches, while full fine-tuning is excluded for the same reason.
+We freeze Llama’s classification layers and fine-tune only the linear layers in attention and FFN blocks.